Remi-Gau/eCobidas/README.md

 ## How to contribute

-We are looking for people to give us feedback or help us move forward and implement all of this.

-To learn more about the contributors and how to contribute see [here](./contributors.md).

 ## References

 Jeanette Mumford has a [30 min video](https://www.youtube.com/watch?v=bsM4KowO5Vc&t=175s) explaining the background behind the COBIDAS report and giving a run through of the checklist.